Top Tips for Body Language

-Hands on hips: this gesture is said to signal confidence or arrogance.
+This gesture is said to signal confidence or arrogance.
 One you might want to show, the other – definitely not!
 In my coaching sessions I regularly see men present with their hands on their hips, funnily enough I never see women doing it.
 I call it “The Irish Dancing Stance”.
 Hand on heart, not one of those who adopted this posture were arrogant or particularly confident.
 It was simply a matter of not knowing what to do with their hands.

-Crossing your arms: is generally considered a No No. It can be read as being dis-interested in your audience.
+Generally considered a No No. It can be read as being dis-interested in your audience.
 However, if you are having a profile photograph taken, do adapt this approach, apparently it is more flattering!
 Well, that’s what Susan from Circus Photography told me when she took the picture attached to this blog!

 3. Eye contact